SELinuxProject/selinux-notebook/src/selinux_overview.md

     sandboxing services.
-9. SELinux will not stop memory leaks or buffer over-runs (because its not designed to do this), however it may contain the damage that may be done.
+9. SELinux will not stop memory leaks or buffer over-runs (because its not designed to do this), however it may contain the damage that may be caused by these flaws.
-10. SELinux will not stop all viruses/malware getting into the system (as there are many ways they could be introduced (including by legitimate users), however it should limit the damage or leaks they cause.
+10. SELinux will not stop all viruses/malware getting into the system, as there are many ways they could be introduced (including legitimate users), however it should limit the damage or leaks they cause.
 11. SELinux will not stop kernel vulnerabilities, however it may limit their effects.
-12. It is easy to add new rules to an SELinux policy using tools such as
+12. If a user has the relevant permissions it is easy to add new rules to a SELinux policy using tools such as ***audit2allow**(1)*.
-    ***audit2allow**(1)* if a user has the relevant permissions, however be aware that this may start opening holes, so check what rules are really required.
+    Nevertheless be aware that this may start opening holes, so do double check the necessity of a given rule.
 13. Finally, SELinux cannot stop anything allowed by the security policy, so good design is important.